 If you find a tick on your body, your children, or your pets it is important to remove it immediately.
-To properly remove an attached tick, using a plain set of fine-tipped tweezers or a tick removal spoon, follow the tick removal steps at the University of Maine Cooperative Extension.
+To properly remove an attached tick, use a plain set of fine-tipped tweezers or a tick removal scoop, and follow the tick removal steps at the University of Maine Cooperative Extension.

-- Pull upward with steady, even pressure.
+2. Pull upward with steady, even pressure.
 Don’t twist or jerk the tick; this can cause the mouth-parts to break off and remain in the skin.
 If this happens, remove the mouth-parts with tweezers.
 If you are unable to remove the mouth easily with clean tweezers, leave it alone and let the skin heal.

-- You can submit a tick specimen, for identification, to the University of New Hampshire.
-Keep in a sealed container with blade of grass or submerse in alcohol.
+6. Keep the specimen in a sealed container with a blade of grass or submerge in alcohol.
 See Identify for tick testing resources.

 7. If you have had a tick attached to you or your child, remove it, save it, and see a healthcare professional.
 If the health care provider identifies the bite as high-risk, you will likely be given antibiotics.
 This follows the new 2019 Guidelines for the Prevention, Diagnosis and Treatment of Lyme Disease.